Ancient Vessels

 Intended for trans-ocean service, Oceanic was constructed with the stringent requirements of North Atlantic wear and tear in mind.
 This included a hull strengthened for navigation through ice and having the shell plating below the waterline of the welded variety.

 A vast number of "firsts" had been implemented in Oceanic.
 One was that Oceanic was constructed without any sheer line in the passenger areas, and only a slight sheer in the bow and stern section of the hull.
 Now, no modern cruise vessel is build with a sheer line.
+Other forward-looking features that are still included in present-day cruise ships: a magrodome covering the pool area, life-boats located not on the top of the ship, but on separate lifeboat bays, lower on the hull.
+Also, the dining room had no space and view interupting columns.

 In 1982, Home Lines took delivery of the new MS Atlantic, which supplanted the Oceanic as the company flagship.
 Oceanic was sold to Premier Cruise Line in 1985, after 21 years of service.